whitmo/elasticsearch/README.md

 will relation join with logstash and kibana charms via the cluster and rest relations.

 use http://ip.addr:9200/_plugin/head to see a good status view of the cluster.

+see logstash-indexer charm's README.md file for usage examples.